• Skip to primary navigation

 • Braise to tenderize.

-• Slowly simmer in broth.
+• Slowly simmer in the broth.

 Boneless Bottom Blade Pot Roast